Bogdan-uas/nodejs-hw-mongodb/README.md

 There are some params that you can use:

  - perPage: how many contacts should be shown on one page
  - page: what page should now be opened
 - sortBy: by what should the contacts be sorted(a key should be entered, not value of something!!!)
 - sortOrder: two options = {

     desc: descending,

     asc: ascending

   }
-    - ("contactType", "isFavourite"): could be any key, will be sorted by the value, what you have written there
+- ("contactType", "isFavourite", etc. ): could be any key, will be sorted by the value, what you have written there

 To be the most comfortable, write into Params, as "Key"-what option and "Value"-how much: